From 1990 through 2016 we have donated to over 1000 schools in 300 cities and 46 states!!

-A. We have donated this program to over 700 schools across the country.
+A. We have donated this program to nearly 1000 schools across the country.
 Every school has found the lesson plans in our curriculum to be an excellent vehicle to reach their curriculum and teaching standards.
 A school that does not want to use our curriculum would not want to have the Project Fit America program.
-The indoor/outddor fitness equipment, curriculum, teacher training all work together and are intrinsic to one another.
+The indoor/outdoor fitness equipment, curriculum, teacher training all work together and are intrinsic to one another.

 Q. What if we make our own lesson plans?